LoneSalmon/Active-Directory/README.md

 ___

 <h3> Configuring our 1st Domain Controller </h3>
-- For a first deployment, we will need to select the "Add a new forest" operation.  <br>
+- We must select the "Add a new forest" operation for the first deployment.  <br>
-- Then specify the "Root Domain Name", in my case, it will be "mustafa.com".  <br>
+- Then specify the "Root Domain Name".
+In my case, it will be "mustafa.com".  <br>

   <p align="center">
     <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/55d86627-2b51-498a-82ca-e575b2f586b1">  <br>